SSimonPhd/SSimonPhd/README.md

 Multidisciplinary PhD with a diverse background in IT, Research, Writing, and Education.
-Current focus on Blockchain, DeFi, and Web3.

 Contact: simon_phd@proton.me